zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/skypilot-vm.md

 Usage with a local ZenML deployment may lead to unexpected behavior!
 {% endhint %}

+{% hint style="info" %}
+SkyPilot VM Orchestrator is currently supported only for Python 3.8 and 3.9.
+{% endhint %}

 ## When to use it

 You should use the SkyPilot VM Orchestrator if:

 * you want to maximize cost savings by leveraging spot VMs and auto-picking the cheapest VM/zone/region/cloud.
 * you want to ensure high GPU availability by provisioning VMs in all zones/regions/clouds you have access to.
-* you don't need a UI to list all your pipeline runs.
+* you don't need a built-in UI of the orchestrator.
+You can still use ZenML's Dashboard to monitor your pipelines/artifacts.
-* you're not willing to maintain Kubernetes based solution or in paying for managed solutions like [Sagemaker](sagemaker.md).
+* you're not willing to maintain Kubernetes based solutions or pay for managed solutions like [Sagemaker](sagemaker.md).

 ## How it works